 Randomly Assigning Children to Attend TN-VPK

 This part of the study is designed to evaluate the long-term effects of the program on children from pre-k through 3rd grade using a randomized controlled trial (RCT).
 Across the state, the design involves over 3,000 children who were randomly assigned to TN-VPK classrooms in schools that had more children who wanted pre-k than could be served.
 Some of these children applied for TN-VPK in 2009-10, and others applied in 2010-11.
-A map of the school systems involved in this part of the study can be found by clicking here.These 3,000 children are being tracked through the state education database, and we are collecting information each year about their grade placement, school attendance, etc. Over 1,000 of these children are being directly assessed each year of the study by trained research staff members using assessments of academic skills.
-We are also collecting teacher ratings of their social/behavior skills every year from K until 3rd grade.
-Both those children who were in the TN-VPK program and those who did not get in are being followed and assessed.
-When these children reach 3rd grade, we will collect their state standardized assessment scores.
+A map of the school systems involved in this part of the study can be found by clicking here.These 3,000 children are being tracked through the state education database, and we are collecting information each year about their grade placement, school attendance, etc. Over 700 of these children are being directly interviewed each year of the study by trained research staff members using NIH Toolbox, Stroop Test, and a student interview.
+We are also collecting teacher ratings of their social/behavior/academic skills every year through 7th grade.
+Both those children who were in the TN-VPK program and those who did not get in are being followed and interviewed.

 Studying Classrooms in a Representative Sample of TN-VPK

-This part of the evaluation looks at specific TN-VPK classrooms for a two year period, and examines only school readiness for kindergarten, and not long-term effects.
-The research design, utilizing a regression discontinuity design (RDD), includes data collection from TN-VPK classrooms taught by the same teacher two years in a row, and will follow the first year children into kindergarten.
-Kindergarten entry skills of children having just completed TN-VPK will be compared to those of children having just enrolled in TN-VPK.
+This part of the evaluation looked at specific TN-VPK classrooms for a two year period, and examined only school readiness for kindergarten, and not long-term effects.
+The research design, utilizing a regression discontinuity design (RDD), includes data collection from TN-VPK classrooms taught by the same teacher two years in a row, and follows the first year children into kindergarten.
+Kindergarten entry skills of children having just completed TN-VPK are compared to those of children having just enrolled in TN-VPK.
 TN-VPK classroom characteristics are being observed, as well.
 The goal is to determine the TN-VPK classroom features associated with children’s kindergarten readiness.
-This part of the project involves 160 TN-VPK classrooms across the state that were selected to represent the gamut of programs involved in TN-VPK, including partnership sites, pilot classrooms, and classrooms in schools that are considered to be high-priority based on their AYP standing.
-We divided the state into 4 regions and focus on 1 region in each year of the study.
+This part of the project involved 160 TN-VPK classrooms across the state that were selected to represent the gamut of programs involved in TN-VPK, including partnership sites, pilot classrooms, and classrooms in schools that are considered to be high-priority based on their AYP standing.
+We divided the state into 4 regions and focused on 1 region in each year of the study.
 A map of the school systems involved in this part of the study can be found by clicking here.The first region, involved in 2009-2011, was the Central West region, which includes Nashville.
 The second region (West), which includes Memphis, was involved in 2010-2012.
-The third region (Central East) including Chattanooga participated in 2011-2014, and the fourth region (East) including Knoxville is currently participating.
+The third region (Central East) including Chattanooga participated in 2011-2014, and the fourth region (East) including Knoxville participated in 2012-2014.